 Please indicate your gift designation (The Textile Museum, Washingtoniana, or GW’s Fund for the Museum) on your check’s memo line.

-Please call Danielle Tyson, assistant director of museum membership and annual giving, at 202-994-5242 to make a credit card gift, or for information on how to make a gift of stock or securities.
+Please call Danielle Tyson, associate director of museum membership and annual giving, at 202-994-5242 to make a credit card gift, or for information on how to make a gift of stock or securities.

 If you are passionate about textile art, we invite you to join this group of patrons who provide philanthropic support and come together for unique experiences.